needle-mirror/com.unity.entities/Documentation~/systems-version-numbers.md

 ## World version numbers

-ECS increases the version number of a world every time it creates or destroys a manager (such as as a system).
+ECS increases the version number of a world every time it creates or destroys a manager (such as a system).

-## Job component system version numbers
+## System version numbers

-`EntityDataManager.GlobalVersion` is increased before every job component system update.
+`EntityDataManager.GlobalVersion` is increased before every system update.

 You should use this version number in conjunction with `System.LastSystemVersion`.
-This takes the value of `EntityDataManager.GlobalVersion` after every job component system update.
+This takes the value of `EntityDataManager.GlobalVersion` after every system update.

 You should use this version number in conjunction with `Chunk.ChangeVersion[]`.